This post may contain affiliate links. Read my full disclosure policy here.

 If you find sleep difficult, try implementing a consistent bedtime routine.

-And, avoid screen time immediately before lights out and eliminate caffeine after lunch.
+And, avoid screen time immediately before bed and eliminate caffeine after lunch.

 Between juggling a career, family and other commitments, it’s easy to find things to stress over.